Charlotte Occupational Injury Attorneys

 - Your injuries must have been sustained in the work environment, during the course of your daily routine.

-- You must be considered an employee under the North Carolina General Statutes.
+- You must be considered an employee under North Carolina General Statutes.

-At Price Petho & Associates P.L.L.C., we’ve built a reputation for aggressive representation on the workers’ behalf, securing millions of dollars in settlements for our clients.
-Regardless of who is ultimately liable for your injuries, you can trust that our experienced personal injury attorneys have the experience to navigate complex occupational injury claims.
-Employers can often be reluctant to pay the appropriate amount for medical expenses and lost wages when you’ve been injured.
+At Price, Petho & Associates, we’ve built a reputation for aggressive representation on the workers’ behalf, securing millions of dollars in settlements for our clients.
+Regardless of who is ultimately liable for your injuries, you can trust that our experienced Charlotte attorneys have the experience to navigate complex occupational injury claims.
+Employers can often be reluctant to pay the fair and just amount for medical expenses and lost wages when you’ve been injured.
 If this happens to you, we want to help.
 Call us at 704-372-2160 or fill out our contact form today to schedule a free consultation.
 We proudly serve workers in Charlotte, Rockingham, Rutherfordton, North Carolina, and South Carolina.